-Criteria to be considered prior to principal approval of any individual student's schedule of less than seven courses (or eight courses at Berkner High School) in grades 7-11 shall include:
+Criteria to be considered prior to approval of any individual student's schedule of less than six half-credit courses per semester shall include:

-Students who fail to abide by all of the provisions and conditions of the late arrival/early release or abbreviated schedule shall be enrolled in a full schedule of classes.
+Students who fail to abide by all the provisions and conditions of the early release or abbreviated schedule shall be enrolled in a full schedule of classes.

-Prior to granting permission for an abbreviated schedule, the campus principal should encourage the student and parent to consider the effect that an abbreviated schedule may have on any matters related to University Interscholastic League (UIL), National Collegiate Athletic Association (NCAA), scholarship, college admission, District honors/awards, promotion/retention, and other attendance or course enrollment requirements.
+Prior to granting permission for an abbreviated schedule, the campus principal should encourage the student and parent to consider the effect that an abbreviated schedule may have on any matters related to University Interscholastic League (UIL), National Collegiate Athletic Association (NCAA), scholarship, college admission, District honors/awards, promotion/retention, change in graduation plan and/or changes to possible endorsements, and other attendance or course enrollment requirements.

 Dropping and Adding Courses